Otherwise, I have a feeling that the job of product management is likely to be a bullshit job.

 Author: Takuya Kitazawa

-Takuya Kitazawa is a freelance software developer, previously working at a Big Tech and Silicon Valley-based start-up company where he wore multiple hats as a full-stack software developer, machine learning engineer, data scientist, and product manager.
-At the intersection of technological and social aspects of data-driven applications, he is passionate about promoting the ethical use of information technologies through his mentoring, business consultation, and public engagement activities.
+Takuya Kitazawa is a freelance software developer based in British Columbia, Canada.
+As a technologist specializing in AI and data-driven solutions, he has worked globally at Big Tech and start-up companies for a decade.
+At the intersection of tech and society, he is passionate about promoting the ethical use of information technologies through his mentoring, business consultation, and public engagement activities.
 See CV for more information, or contact at [email protected].

-Support by donation Gift a cup of coffee
+Now Gift a cup of coffeeDisclaimer

-• Opinions are my own and do not represent the views of organizations I am/was belonging to.
+- Opinions are my own and do not represent the views of organizations I am/was belonging to.

-• I am doing my best to ensure the accuracy and fair use of the information.
+- I am doing my best to ensure the accuracy and fair use of the information.
 However, there might be some errors, outdated information, or biased subjective statements because the main purpose of this blog is to jot down my personal thoughts as soon as possible before conducting an extensive investigation.
 Visitors understand the limitations and rely on any information at their own risk.

-• That said, if there is any issue with the content, please contact me so I can take the necessary action.
+- That said, if there is any issue with the content, please contact me so I can take the necessary action.